This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 Instant Pot Tips Before You Begin

 Before you start using your Instant Pot, learn all of its functions.
 Granted, most people focus on pressure cooker mode.
 However, it takes the place of a slow cooker, rice cooker, steamer, stovetop, and much more.
 In fact, it even sautés food.

-Don’t be afraid of your Instant Pot.
+Although you need to follow the safety instructions, don’t be afraid of your Instant Pot.
 Today’s pressure cookers are so much safer than the ones our grandmothers and great-grandmothers used.
 If you don’t put the lid on properly, it won’t start.
 Just as important, once it starts, you can’t take off the lid until some of the pressure is released.